gitlocalize/blog/_i18n/en/_posts/2020-02-27-new-features-and-file-formats.md

 ### 🔍Filters
 ---

 Translating updates has just become easier.
 You can now select to display only untranslated strings or only machine translated strings, which is especially important if you’re working with large markdown or json files.
-Just click on the filter icon in the top right part of the editor screen and select the desired view:
+Just click on the filter icon in the top right part of the editor

 ![Filters](/img/filter_1.png)